00A44/Celtic-Dublin-Calligraphy-Font/README.md

 It is not neccasarry to install unicode.
 You only need to change the font on the computer.
-I did change the "R" and "S".
-And felt a bit more normal.
-From what I understand, it was used in Latin, Middle Irish, and middle English.
+I did change the "R" to "" and the "S" to "".
+I personally feel it is a bit feel a bit more normal.
+From what I understand, it was used in Latin, middle Irish, and middle English.